 Remington Pump Rifles And The Journey To The 760

-Remington rifles and the new concept for the 1900’s.
-By the years, 1912 to 1914, the Remington firearms company would introduce the model 14 rifle, which in 1935 would become the Remington model 141 gamemaster.
-These were the early versions of the high-powered pump rifles that Remington firearms company would produce.
-These two pump models were the predecessors of the 760 Remington rifles that were introduced in 1952.
+Remington pump rifles and the new concept for the 1900’s.
+By the years of 1912 to 1914, the Remington Firearms Company would introduce the model 14 rifle.
+In 1935 the model 14 would become the Remington model 141 gamemaster.
+These were the early versions of the high-powered pump rifles that the Remington firearms company would produce.
+These two pump models were the predecessors of the 760 Remington pump rifles that were introduced in 1952.

 The model 14 was a unique design and was a fascinating gun to me and I always liked its styling.
 It was chambered in the 25 Remington, 30 Remington, 32 Remington, and 35 Remington cartridges.